Your shopping cart is empty!

 6) Fit actuators to valves after connecting the control wiring.

-7) The actuators are fitted with a red plastic clip that holds the actuator and valve in the open position,
+7) The actuators are fitted with a red plastic clip that holds the actuator and valve in the open position, remove the clip when commissioning the system.

-8) It is important that the actuators are screwed tightly
+8) It is important that the actuators are screwed tightly on to the valve.

 10) Increase the setting by 2°C per day, up to a maximum of 50°C for concrete floors, max 65°C for timber floors.